bkesterbyld/sitewire/content/pages/index.md

         media_width: fifty
       - content: >
-          Once the draw is approved, your wire department is notified or you can optionally do same-day bank payments.
+          Once the draw is approved, your wire department is notified or you can optionally do same-day payments.
 As the draw closes, the service generates analytics for go-forward budgeting and borrower risk scoring.
         actions: []